elasticio/outlook/README.md

 Before using this component certain Microsoft Graph scopes need to be defined for your application.
 This can be done via https://apps.dev.microsoft.com.

-The complete list of scopes required by the component is: "calendars.read calendars.readwrite contacts.read mail.read mail.send user.read".
+The list of scopes required by the component is: "calendars.read calendars.readwrite contacts.read mail.read mail.send user.read".
-Out of these, "openid offline_access calendars.read contacts.read user.read" scopes are needed by the "getContacts" trigger.
-The "calendars.readwrite" scope is needed by the "createEvent" action

 ## Known issues and limitations